 We have studied an ideal Bayesian learner acquiring aspects of a domain-general intuitive theory of causality.
 This theory and a wide set of alternatives were represented in a "language of thought" for relational theories, based upon first-order logic.
-We found that the correct theory of causality can be learned from relatively little evidence, often becoming entrenched before specific causal models are learned.
-This enabled the learned abstract knowledge to act as an inductive bias on specific causal models nearly as efficiently as an innately specified theory-what we termed the blessing of abstraction.
-However, in our setting the blessing of abstraction itself relied on a set of observable event features that served to make the latent concept of intervention more salient.
-We close by considering the significance of these results in a broader psychological context.
+We found that the correct theory of causality can be learned from little evidence, often becoming available before specific causal models have been learned.
+This enabled the learned abstract knowledge to act as an inductive bias on specific causal models nearly as efficiently as an innately specified theory.
+However, this "blessing of abstraction" itself relied on a set of observed event features that served to make the latent concept of intervention more salient.